Matthew Wright (American football)

 Matthew Wright (born March 22, 1996) is an American professional football placekicker.
 Wright played college football for the UCF Knights where he was a member of the undefeated 2017 team that was selected as national champions by the Colley Matrix.
 Wright signed with the Pittsburgh Steelers as an undrafted free agent in 2019.
 In 2020, he signed with the Tampa Bay Vipers of the XFL before being released and being resigned by the Steelers.
-He has since been a member of several other NFL teams.
+He has since been a member of 11 other NFL teams.

 Early life

 Wright attended Lampeter-Strasburg High School in Lampeter, Pennsylvania.
 As the placekicker on Lampeter-Strasburg's football team, he finished his high school kicking career making 15 of 18 attempted kicks, including 9 of 11 as a senior, with a high school career-long of 42 yards.
 Wright also converted 122 of 126 extra point kicks in his high school career.
 He was named to the Pennsylvania Football News Class AAA First-team and a Section Two First-team All-Star (as a punter and placekicker).
 Coming out of high school, Wright was a three-star college kicking prospect and the #46 kicker nationally as ranked by ESPN.

 Wright also played high school soccer, earning Lancaster Newspaper's Fall All-Star honors.